 - 4 oz (113g) wheat noodles

-- cucumber, cilantro, green onion, chili oil, and crushed sesame seeds optional, for garnish
+- cucumber, cilantro, green onion, chili oil, soft-boiled egg, and/or crushed sesame seeds optional, for garnish

-- Cook noodles according to package instructions.
+- Cook noodles according to package instructions, reserving some of the hot water for the sauce.
 Drain and rinse the noodles under ice-cold water, carefully tossing them to cool evenly.
 Drain well and place in a bowl.

 - Combine all sauce ingredients in a bowl.
 Garnish the noodles with cucumber, cilantro, green onion, chili oil, and/or crushed sesame seeds, and pour the sauce on top.
 Mix well to combine and serve immediately.
 Enjoy!